Skip to content

 Unlike some stinging insects, mosquitoes will not die after they’ve bitten someone.
 On the contrary, female mosquitoes can continually bite and feed on victims.
 Most mosquitoes naturally die after a month or two.
 Entire populations usually die off when the warmer temperatures of spring and summer come to an end.
 This is because mosquitoes cannot function at temperatures less than 50 degrees.
 Females can occasionally hibernate, and unhatched eggs can survive the winter in rare cases.

-What is the Lifespan of a Mosquito? in Vermont
+What is the Lifespan of a Mosquito in Vermont?

 Serving Vermont since 1991